Upper Division MCB Courses

 The overarching goal of MCB 153 is to inform our MCB majors how therapeutics are developed and created.
 After completing this course, students will have a firm understanding on the mechanism of action of several therapies used to fight disease.
 The course will cover areas such as the discovery and refinement of antibiotics, anti-virals, cancer therapies, CRISPR0-based therapies.
 Furthermore, MCB 153 will delve into disease areas not covered in other courses, such as autoimmune diseases, cardiovascular diseases and neurological disease.
 Lastly, MCB 153 will implement a “case study” for each topic displaying real world challenges and solutions to treating complex diseases.
 (F)

-MCB 168: Sensory Neuroscience (4 units; Syllabus
+MCB 168: Sensory Neuroscience (4 units)

 Prerequisites: MCB 160 or Biology 1A, Physics 8A, Physics 8B, and consent of Instructor.

 Sensory cells monitor the environment to trigger behaviors required to feed, avoid danger and thrive.
 This interactive course combines lectures with instructor-led discussions of research from the scientific literature.
 Our goals are two fold.
 First, we will present current concepts in sensory neurobiology by illustrating how different sensory inputs govern homeostasis and behavior.
-Second, though discussions of scientific data, the course will foster critical thinking skills, and provide practice in drawing logical, evidence-based conclusions.
-(F)
+Second, though discussions of scientific data, the course will foster critical thinking skills, and provide practice in drawing logical, evidence-based conclusions. (currently not offered)

 MCB 170L: Molecular and Cell Biology Laboratory (4 units; Syllabus